dibyendumajumdar/ravi-lpeglabel/lpeg.md

 As it is,
 the previous pattern returns each field as a separated result.
-If we add a table capture in the definition of <code>record</code>, the pattern will return instead a single table containing all fields:
+If we add a table capture in the definition of `record`, the pattern will return instead a single table containing all fields: